spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/edge-host-registration.md

 specifying the project in the Edge Installer [user data](../../edge-configuration/installer-reference.md) configuration file.

-By default, devices automatically register during the site installation process when a tenant registration token value is present.
+By default, devices automatically register during the on-site deployment process when a tenant registration token value is present.
 Set the parameter `disableAutoRegister` to `true` in the Edge Installer configuration to disable auto registration and require manual device registration.